Manuel Infante

-Manuel Infante (July 29, 1883 – April 21, 1958) was a Spanish composer long resident in France.
+Manuel Infante (July 29, 1883 – April 21, 1958) was a Spanish composer, long resident in France.

-A native of Osuna, Infante studied piano and composition with Enrique Morera, and settled in Paris in 1909.
+A native of Osuna, Infante studied piano and composition with Enric Morera, and settled in Paris in 1909.
 While there, he presented numerous concerts of Spanish music; a Spanish nationalist element is predominant in his own works.
 His most significant music was written for piano, and included 2 suites for two pianos.
 His works became popular through performances by his countryman José Iturbi, to whom many of them are dedicated.

 Infante died in Paris on April 21, 1958.